lukasz-stepien-dev/lukasz-stepien-dev/README.md

 🌱 I’m currently learning JavaScript.

-💬 Are you have a question?
+💬 Do you have a question?
 You can ask me [here](https://github.com/lukasz-stepien-dev/lukasz-stepien-dev/issues).

 ## Stats 📊